This guide has everything you need to know about handheld massagers, including the best handheld massager models but...

 PROS & CONS

-There is a variable speed controller, so the ability to choose how fast or slow you want the heads to pivot goes into the "pro" column.
+There is a variable speed controller (adjustable speed settings), so the ability to choose how fast or slow you want the massage heads to pivot goes into the "pro" column.
 In general, this is a good entry-level or basic handheld massager for home use.

 It's not rich with features, but what it does—providing three solid types of percussion massage—it does very well.

-Like the Homedics HHP-350 in appearance and functionality, the Thumper E501 delivers percussion massage by way of two rotating, interchangeable heads.
+Like the Homedics HHP-350 in appearance and functionality, the Thumper E501 handheld massager delivers percussion massage by way of two rotating, interchangeable heads.

 This is quite effective on large muscle groups, especially for those who are very athletic, and it greatly improves circulation.
-You can control the speed of the massage, from 20 to 40 pulses delivered per second.
+You can control the speed of the massage, from 20 to 40 pulses delivered per second and not pulses per minute.

 PROS & CONS

-The Thumper E501 is one of the heavier home models out there (it weighs 3 pounds), so it's not quite as versatile as some of the others we like a little more.
+The Thumper E501 is one of the heavier home models out there (it weighs 3 pounds), so it's not quite as versatile as some of the others I like a little more.

 The quality of massage and ability to soothe muscles and work out the severest of knots is excellent, however.
 This model is highly recommended for athletes, as it delivers a very deep massage.